-Talk About Values.
 By this age, children comprehend that their own perspective on an event is not the only interpretation.
 Thus, they are better able to understand the idea that rules are based on principles.
 Take this time to help your child understand that rules are a reflection of values.
 Rather than argue about unfairness, ask your child to explain her point of view, and then to listen to yours.
 Allow your child a voice in decisions when you can, and empathize with his disappointment at not having the final say.

-At the same time, rethink your own rules.
 Try to limit the number of nonnegotiables you have, and state rules in the positive when possible.
 For example, your rule might be, “Fruit for dessert” instead of, “No candy!”
 Forbidding something often increases not only cravings, but also the deceptive measures children will take to get it.
 More and more your child will be out of your sight, needing to make his own decisions based on the values he carries.
 Remember the larger purpose: Rather than creating perfect copies who follow our every expectation, our goal is to help our children become discerning, caring, empathic members of their families and communities.